Back to blog

 Clients need to be able to understand – what is a retainer fee?
 And they must be able to explain such a monthly fee to those who pay the bills.
 In most cases it’s not a fee “just in case” they need work from you; it’s a fee for a regular flow of work from you.

-The incentive to the client could be that your work is somewhat discounted because you’re providing it in quantity.
-But if you have a great freelance reputation, or your work is in demand, you could take an opposite position, in that committing your time in advance actually commands a premium price above your regular rates.
-This is a balancing act, as you will have to impress client with your unique abilities or how well you know the client and their needs.
+The incentive to the client could be that your work is discounted because you’re providing it in quantity.
+If you have a great freelance reputation or your work is in demand, committing your time in advance can command a premium price above your regular rates.
+This is a balancing act.
+You will have to impress the client with your unique abilities or how well you know their needs.

 If you’re just starting out as a freelancer, Bonsai can help you with tips on building your freelance reputation.

-You know your own strengths, you have your value proposition figured out and you’re ready with your marketing pitch.
-Before you approach a client, get to know them and their business.
+You know your strengths, have your value proposition figured out, and are ready with your marketing pitch.
+Before approaching a client, research them and their business.
 Figure out how you can help advance their business interests with your freelance skills.

-For instance, to know how a graphic design retainer agreement will work with a specific client, evaluate their current state.
-Look at whether they post regularly on social media, or send out email newsletters, and be sure you are following and subscribing so you can learn more about them.
-You will gain a better understanding to enable you to suggest improvements or to take over that aspect of the business.
+To understand how a graphic design retainer agreement will work with a client, evaluate their current state.
+Check if they post regularly on social media or send email newsletters.
+Follow and subscribe to learn more about them.
+This understanding allows you to suggest improvements or take over that aspect of the business.

 It’s also good to know if they have full-time employees that look after that sort of work.
 Could those employees better spend time on other aspects of the business if you took on that work?